 - After rolling each, place on a serving plate.
 Cut in half, sprinkle with sesame seeds, and serve with peanut sauce.
 This amount is enough for Kevin and I and there are always a couple leftover for lunch the next day.

-- Make ahead tip/storing: Wrap rolls individually in plastic wrap (suggested to prevent sticking and then tearing) and layer in a tupperware between sheets of parchment or wax paper.
+- Make Ahead Instructions: Wrap rolls individually in plastic wrap (suggested to prevent sticking and then tearing) and layer in a tupperware between sheets of parchment or wax paper.
 Store up to 2-3 days.
 In terms of taste, the rolls are best served fresh the day they are made.
 Cover sauce tightly and store in the refrigerator for a couple days.

-- Hoisin sauce is found in the Asian section of grocery stores.
-It's everywhere.
-It's a pungent sauce typically used in Asian cuisine as a glaze for meats, in stir fries, or as dipping sauce.
-It's where most of the peanut sauce's flavor comes from.
+- Hoisin Sauce: Found in the Asian section of grocery stores.
+It’s everywhere.
+It’s a pungent sauce typically used in Asian cuisine as a glaze for meats, in stir fries, or as dipping sauce.
+It’s where most of the peanut sauce’s flavor comes from.
 I do not suggest leaving it out.
 This stuff is delicious!

 - As I mention a few times in the post, these ingredients can be played around with based on what you like/dietary needs.
 The obvious necessary ingredients are the rice papers and crunchy veggies.

 Keywords: fresh summer rolls, veggie rolls with peanut sauce

 More savory recipes for you right here!